wilsoncai1992/adaptest/README.md

 ### Citation
 To cite `data.adapt.multi.test` in publications, please use:

-> Cai W, Hubbard A (2016). *data.adapt.multi.test: Data adaptive test statistics for high dimensional multiple testing.* R package version 0.1.
+> Cai W, Hubbard A (2016). *data.adapt.multi.test: Data Adaptive test statistics for high dimensional multiple testing.* R package version 0.1.

 ### Copyright
 This software is distributed under the GPL-2 license.